Interesting Facts about Mecca and Medina

 3. Six doors of Kaaba

-One of the interesting facts about Mecca is that over a span of 5000 years, the doors of Kaaba have seen a huge change.
+One of the interesting facts about Mecca and Medina is that over a span of 5000 years, the doors of Kaaba have seen a huge change.
 The earliest doors were made in the pre-Islamic era when it was the sanctuary for various tribes.
 In 605 CE, the Quraysh tribe, led by Prophet Muhammad, undertook a significant renovation of the Kaaba’s doors made by wood.
 In between the period, it also suffered damage and was rebuilt with gold and silver.
 Through the Abbasid and the Ottoman Era, the door was embellished with inscriptions and intricate designs.
-The modern door of Kaaba weighs approximately 280 kilograms and is adorned with Quranic verses and intricate patterns.
+Today, the modern door of Kaaba weighs approximately 280 kilograms and is adorned with Quranic verses and intricate patterns.

 4. Never a part of the Islamic empire